Me3lina/Melina/README.md

 - 👋 Hi, I’m @Me3lina for Melina Romero
 - 👀 I’m interested in ...
 GIS and coding in JS is a must for GEE
-- 🌱 I’m currently learning ... alot of things but mainly the Remote Sensing tools
+- 🌱 I’m currently learning a lot of things but mainly the Remote Sensing tools
 - 💞️ I’m looking to collaborate on urbanism and enviromental projects as designer
-- 📫 How to reach me, In: https://www.linkedin.com/in/melina-romero-arquitectura/
+- 📫 How to reach me: https://www.linkedin.com/in/melina-romero-arquitectura/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love alfajores with dulce de leche and I can walk kilometers to get one.